-It is the policy of the NSHE that all academic faculty (including academic faculty on letters of appointment) and administrative faculty positions shall require a minimum of a bachelor's degree, or appropriate professional experience in lieu of post-secondary education equivalent to such degree, and that all such academic degrees shall have been awarded by an accredited institution as recognized by the United States Department of Education and/or the Council on Higher Education Accreditation (CHEA).
+It is the policy of the NSHE that all academic faculty positions (including those on Letters of Appointment) and administrative faculty positions shall require a minimum of a bachelor's degree, or appropriate professional experience in lieu of post-secondary education equivalent to such degree, and that all such academic degrees shall have been awarded by an accredited institution as recognized by the United States Department of Education and/or the Council on Higher Education Accreditation (CHEA).
 All job requisitions or advertisements for administrative and academic faculty positions shall include explicit reference to these requirements.
-If the applicant earned their degrees outside of the United States, the applicant must have their transcripts evaluated by an approved evaluating entity.
-The expense of the evaluation shall be borne by the applicant.
-Each institution shall independently verify academic credentials within 30 calendar days from the effective date of employment and develop a procedure to ensure that the verification process takes place.
-Further, each institution shall independently verify academic credentials obtained after an employee's original hire date prior to recognizing such credentials in official personnel files, academic catalogues, institutional publications, other official documents, or for the purpose of promotion or title change.
+If the applicant earned their degree(s) outside of the United States, the applicant must have their transcripts evaluated by an approved evaluating entity; the expense of the evaluation shall be borne by the applicant.
+Nevada State shall independently verify academic credentials within 30 calendar days of the effective date of employment and shall develop a procedure to ensure that the verification process takes place.
+Nevada State shall independently verify academic credentials obtained after an employee's original hire date prior to recognizing such credentials in official personnel files, academic catalogs, institutional publications, other official documents, or for the purpose of promotion or title change.
 (BOR Title 2, Chapter 5, Section 5.10.2)